apryor6/flaskerize/docs/source/quick-start/step-2-install-flaskerize.rst

   setuptools   40.8.0
   six          1.12.0
   termcolor    1.1.0
-  Werkzeug     0.15.6
+  Werkzeug     0.16.0

-.. note:: The exact versions shown above may differ from the ones you see
+.. note:: The exact versions shown here may differ from the ones you see when you install **flaskerize**.

 You should now have access to the ``fz`` command, verify this with ``fz --help``, which should display something like the following: